Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 Properties: Peppermill (Reno)

-Reopening date: June 4.
+Reopening date: The Peppermill reopened June 4.

 Properties: Plaza Hotel & Casino (Las Vegas)

-Reopening date: June 4
+Reopening date: The Plaza reopened June 4.

 Details: The property has implemented a number of health and safety measures, such as giving guests face masks, closing valet parking, limiting elevator occupancy to four people and installing plexiglass barriers at the registration desk.